dusterio/prettyhp/README.md

 - Different team members may have different editors, views and standards;
 - At least PhpStorm doesn't really enforce styling, it just does some basic indenting.

+Why not use existing PHP code formatters?

+### phpfmt

+phpfmt is officially closed, the repo is deleted by the authors.

+### php-cs-fixer

+I'm a very experienced developer and Linux user, yet I couldn't get it up and running in 10+ minutes.
+Something is just wrong about it.
+Since the tool's verbose mode is not implemented, I couldn't debug it any further.

 ## Installation

 ```bash